 Three columns will be returned;

-- ForwardSmtpAddress: If defined this is the email address messaged are being forwarded to, else forwarding is not enabled.
+- ForwardSmtpAddress: This is the email address messaged are being forwarded to.

-- DeliverToMailboxAndForward: If set to true a copy is keep in the mailbox in addition to being forwarded, else no local copy is retained.
+- DeliverToMailboxAndForward: If set to true a copy is kept in the source mailbox in addition to being forwarded, else no local copy is retained at the source.

 I’m getting the below error: